markcowl/typespec-e2e-demo/GetitDone/README.md

         ```

 ## Step 5: Create in-memory repository implementations
+## Step 5: Create in-memory repository implementations

 1.  **Create files:** Create the following files in the `Repositories/InMemory` folder:
+1.  **Create files:** Create the following files in the `Repositories/InMemory` folder:
     *   `InMemoryCommentRepository.cs`
     *   `InMemoryLabelRepository.cs`
     *   `InMemoryProjectRepository.cs`
     *   `InMemorySectionRepository.cs`
     *   `InMemoryTodoItemRepository.cs`
+2.  **Add code:** Use the following prompts with an AI agent to generate the code for each file:
 2.  **Add code:** Use the following prompts with an AI agent to generate the code for each file:

     *   **Prompt for `InMemoryCommentRepository.cs`:**